Paripueira

-Paripueira is a municipality located in the Brazilian state of Alagoas.
+Paripueira (/Central northeastern portuguese pronunciation: [paˌɾipʊˈeɾɐ]/) is a municipality located in the Brazilian state of Alagoas.
 Its population is 13,332 (2020) and its area is 93 km^{2}.

 A tourist community, in the Tupi language “paripueira” means “calm waters”.
-Among the city's attractions are beautiful beaches with tide pools, such as the Praia de Sonho Verde (Green Dream Beach), which stands out for its beauty and for its infrastructure.
-In this ecological refuge can be found the Amazonian manatee, a threatened species unique to Latin America and protected here by the Municipal Marine Park for the Preservation of the Manatee.
+The Praia de Sonho Verde (Green Dream Beach) is located here.
+The Amazonian manatee is protected here by the Municipal Marine Park for the Preservation of the Manatee.